HSBNE/hsbne.github.com/admin/sitemodselectrical.md

 # Area Downtime
 HSBNE Members expect that the site is available for use 24/7 as explained during their induction and on our website.
 This policy aims to avoid the dissapointment of showing up on site to find an area that is unable to be used.
 This is especially important for members who have to travel far to get to HSBNE or who make special arrangements/plans.

-* Members must be notified in writing of all changes to an area of HSBNE that may, or will, cause Area Downtime.
+* The member in charge of any modification to a HSBNE area must make an anouncement via the official communication method of all changes that may, or will, cause Area Downtime.
 * Other than in exceptional circumstances, at least 48 hours prior notice is required for Area Downtime notifications.
 * Members must be notified via the official communication method of the association of all unexpected or prolonged Area Downtime immediately (ie as soon as it's found out that Area Downtime is happening or will be extended).
 * All changes to an area of HSBNE that may, or will, cause Area Downtime should be planned to happen during times of low site use where reasonably practical, taking into account volunteer availability.